-Hands up if you are managing multiple projects?
+Hands up if you manage multiple projects?
 Yes, I thought so!

 A while back in my career I had the luxury of managing a big project and that was all I did.
 I use the term “luxury” lightly because it was hard work, but at least my brain was always in the same space each day.